MXenes: Sodium-ion batteries

 MXenes exhibit promising performances for sodium-ion batteries.
 Na+ should diffuse rapidly on MXene surfaces, which is favorable for fast charging/discharging.
 Two layers of Na+ can be intercalated in between MXene layers.
 As a typical example, multilayered Ti2CTx MXene as a negative electrode material showed a capacity of 175 mA h g−1 and good rate capability.
 It is possible to tune the Na-ion insertion potentials of MXenes by changing the transition metal and surface functional groups.
 V2CTx MXene has been successfully applied as a cathode material.
-Porous MXene-based paper electrodes have been reported to exhibit high volumetric capacities and stable cycling performance, demonstrating promise for devices where size matters.
+Porous MXene-based paper electrodes were reported to exhibit high volumetric capacities and stable cycling performance, demonstrating promise for devices where size matters.

 Supercapacitors

 MXenes are under study to improve supercapacitor energy density.
 Improvements come from increased charge storage density, which can be increased in several ways.
 Increasing the available surface area for potential redox reactions through increasing interlayer spacing can accommodate more ions, but reduces electrode density.
 The synthesis route controls the surface chemistry and plays a large role in determining the intercalation reaction rate and the charge storage density.
 For example, molten salt prepared Ti3C2Tx MXenes, with chlorine surface groups, show a capacity of 142 mAh g−1 at 13C rate and 75 mAh g−1 at 128C rate, driven by full desolvation of Li+, allowing for increased charge storage density in the electrode.
-In comparison, Ti3C2Tx MXenes prepared through HF etching show a capacity of 107.2 mAh g−1 at 1C rate.
+In comparison, Ti3C2Tx MXenes prepared through HF etching show a capacity of 107.2 mAh g−1 at 1C.

 Composite Ti3C2Tx-based electrodes, including Ti3C2Tx/polymer (e.g. PPy, Polyaniline), Ti3C2Tx /TiO2, and Ti3C2Tx/Fe2O3 have been explored.
 Notably, Ti3C2Tx hydrogel electrodes delivered a high volumetric capacitance of up to 1500 F/cm3.

 Supercapacitor electrodes based on Ti3C2Tx MXene paper in aqueous solutions demonstrate excellent cyclability and the ability to store 300-400 F/cm3, which translates to three times as much energy as for activated carbon and graphene-based capacitors.
-Ti3C2 MXene clay showed a volumetric capacitance of 900 F/cm3, a higher capacitance per unit of volume than most other materials, without losing any of its capacitance through more than 10,000 charge/discharge cycles.
+Ti3C2 clay showed a volumetric capacitance of 900 F/cm3, a higher capacitance per unit of volume than most other materials, without losing any of its capacitance through more than 10,000 charge/discharge cycles.

 In Ti3C2Tx MXene electrodes for lithium-ion electrolytes, the choice of solvent greatly affected the ion transport and intercalation kinetics.
 In a propylene carbonate (PC) solvent, efficient desolvation of lithium ions during intercalation led to increased volumetric charge storage, with negligible increase in electrode volume.
 The improved kinetics garnered through solvent choice led to improved charge storage density when comparing the PC system to acetonitrile or dimethyl sulfoxide by a factor greater than 2.